ellcrabbo/PulseFrame/README.md

 ## Features
 - Upload `.wav` audio directly through the browser (no external services required).
 - Generates waveform and log-scaled spectrum images with matplotlib using a dark theme.
-- Adds a Web Audio API visualiser that highlights both low-end and treble activity.
+- Adds Web Audio visual modes: a glowing radial pulse plus classic spectrum bars.
 - Persists uploads in `static/uploads/` with unique filenames for easy sharing.
 - Works fully offline once dependencies are installed.